other-kat/other-kat/README.md

 - i'm an artist make audio visual software in max.
 - i’m currently learning javascript.
 - my email is katmacdonald@protonmail.com
-- pronouns: she / her
+- pronouns: they / her

 <!---
 other-kat/other-kat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.